Regularity for elliptic pairs over C[[h]]: Introduction

-The duality theorem relates the direct image functor with the duality functor, denoted by $\ul{\RD}_{\h,X}$, in the $\shd_X[[\h]]$-modules framework.
-However, to obtain such relation we need to restrict ourselves to the smooth case (which, even so, enable us to treat the case of a constant map).
-Indeed, two fundamental properties hold if $f$ is a smooth morphism: firstly, the transfer module used in the $\h$-setting is coherent over $\shd_X^\h$; secondly, the extension rings $f^{-1}(\shd_X[[\h]])$ and $(f^{-1}\shd_X)[[\h]]$ are isomorphic.
-More precisely, we prove that if $f$ is smooth, then it is possible to construct a morphism
+In Theorem~\ref{T60} we prove a duality result in the case of a smooth morphism.
+It states that the direct image and the duality functor for $\shd_X[[\h]]$-modules commute when applied to $f$-elliptic pairs that satisfy the finiteness criteria.
+The reason why we must restrict to the smooth case is that two fundamental properties hold in this case: the transfer module is coherent over $\shd_X[[\h]]$ and the extension rings $f^{-1}(\shd_X[[\h]])$ and $(f^{-1}\shd_X)[[\h]]$ are isomorphic.
+These properties are necessary to our construction of the duality morphism.
+We note that the smooth case includes the interesting case $f=a_X$.

-Moreover, if $(\shm,F)$ is an $f$-elliptic pair over $\C[[\h]]$ in the conditions of the finiteness theorem, then (*) is an isomorphism of complexes of $\shd_Y[[\h]]$-modules with coherent cohomologies (cf.~Theorem~\ref{T60}).

-In the last section, we study particular cases of the main theorems.
-Namely, we obtain finiteness and duality results for the complex of global solutions of a coherent $\shd_X[[\h]]$-module and also a refinement in the holonomic case (cf. Proposition~\ref{coroA}).
-We also state finiteness and duality theorems for $\sho_X^\h$-modules and discuss those theorems in view of our results.
-Finally, in the case where $X$ is the complexification of a real analytic manifold $M$, we obtain regularity, finiteness and duality properties concerning the sheaves of formal analytic functions and formal hyperfunctions.
+In the last part of the paper we illustrate our results in some particular cases.
+For example, in the case where $X$ is the complexification of a real analytic manifold $M$, we obtain regularity, finiteness and duality properties on the sheaves of formal analytic functions and formal hyperfunctions on $M$.

 \paragraph{Acknowledgments.} We thank Pierre Schapira for proposing the subject of this paper and for making useful remarks and suggestions.
 We thank Teresa Monteiro Fernandes for her supervision, helpful discussions and constant incentive.
 We also thank Ana Rita Martins for her comments.